Types of Sources

 This category includes:

-• Database Sources: Hevo supports popular relational database Sources such as MySQL, PostgreSQL, and Oracle, and non-relational database Sources such as Amazon DocumentDB, Elasticsearch, and MongoDB.
+• Database Sources: Hevo supports popular relational databases such as MySQL, PostgreSQL, and Oracle, and non-relational database Sources such as Amazon DocumentDB, Elasticsearch, and MongoDB.
 Hevo supports both generic implementations and variants, such as Google Cloud or Amazon RDS-hosted instances.

 • Data warehouse Sources: These are Sources that enable scalable analysis over vast amounts of data.
-Hevo supports the Amazon Redshift and Google BigQuery data warehouse Sources.
+Hevo supports the Amazon Redshift and Google BigQuery data warehouses.

 • File storage Sources: These Sources store data in files that are organized in folders.
 The folders are further arranged in a hierarchy of directories and sub-directories on a hard drive or a network storage device.
-Some of the file storage Sources that Hevo supports are Amazon S3, Google Drive, and Google Sheets.
+Some of the supported file storage Sources include Amazon S3, Google Drive, and Google Sheets.

 Webhooks and REST API